chivucatalin/3DMP/SHREDDER 3D MACHINE/README.md

 - Crank

 As an extra detail , I also added:
-- Trashbin,which will have all of the shredder discharges
+- Trash holder,which will have all of the shredder discharges
 - Being more of a children toy than an shredder that people can use ,I wanted it to be more kid-friendly.
 Seeing the opportunity ,I tried sculpting in Fusion 360 to create a penguin that can make the project look cuter and more kid-appealing. <br/>
 **!This components are not needed for the mechanism to work and are just a few additions.**
 <details>